Supporting Educators • Promoting Learning

 It is odd, then, that so many piano teaching colleagues seem to largely avoid classical music unless and until it is specifically requested by a student or required for an exam.
 Why is this?

-The reasons for this seems often to be rooted in a simple desire to attract and please more students.
-When evaluating a pupil’s stated musical interests and prior learning, an assumption can emerge on both sides that they are unlikely to enjoy or be interested in classical music.
+The reasons for this seem often to be rooted in a simple desire to attract and please more students.
+And when evaluating a pupil’s stated musical interests and prior learning, an assumption can emerge on both sides that they are unlikely to enjoy or be interested in classical music.

 While this is sometimes true (and there’s obviously nothing wrong with somebody explicitly choosing to learn jazz or pop piano playing), we too easily overlook the point that while a student may have no prior interest in classical music, a teacher’s job fundamentally involves expanding the horizons of their musical knowledge and experience.

-There are perhaps teachers who aren’t themselves particularly interested in classical music.
+There are perhaps also teachers who aren’t themselves particularly interested in classical music.
 Maybe their former teachers failed to bring classical music to life in a way that excited them as younger players, and they remain unsure how to do so for their own pupils.

 Clearly too, some doubt their own ability to demonstrate or perform classical music to an appropriate professional standard, which of course colours their judgment about its place in their teaching practice.

 Here are some of the ways in which ambivalence might manifest:

 - Favouring new educational music and downloads over established classics;

-- Complaining that the classical repertoire is dominated by the music of “dead, white European males”, as if this makes it irrelevant today.
+- Complaining that the classical repertoire is dominated by the music of “dead, white European males”, as if this somehow makes it irrelevant in the modern world.

 I’ll return to this last point in a moment, but first we must consider what it is that gives any music its special quality, and how as pianists and teachers this impacts our selection.